JenBerry/responsive-email/README.md

   ...code...
 <![endif]-->
 ```
 `mso 9` targets Microsoft Office 2000, `gte` means greater than or equal to.
-So this will match version 2000 and later. `IE` targets internet explorer versions 5-9.
+So this should match version 2000 and later. `IE` targets internet explorer versions 5-9.

+Turns out `IE` Matches Lotus notes 8 & 8.5, and Outlook 2002 & 2003
+While `gte mso 9` matches outlook 2007, 2010 & 2013

 What can we do with this code?
 Since the clients this matches are always desktop based, we can dispense with the responsiveness and code in the width of the table to 600px.
 I've given it a nice colour so we can see where it is being used.